 As a privately held company, our share price does not have sufficient historical volatility for us to adequately assess the fair value of the share option grants.
-As a result, our management engaged a third-party valuation firm, which considered the historical volatility of other comparable publicly traded companies and, based on its analysis, concluded that a volatility range of 60.92% to 67.92% was appropriate for the valuation of our share options.
+As a result, our management considered the historical volatility of other comparable publicly traded companies and, based on this analysis, concluded that a volatility range of 60.92% to 69.05% was appropriate for the valuation of our share options.
 We intend to continue to consistently apply this methodology using the same comparable companies until a sufficient amount of historical information regarding the volatility of our own share price as a public company becomes available.